“He was so different. He was like you.”

 As the Merovingian wants ‘more power,’ this relates directly to his stated desire for “the eyes of the Oracle,“ a deep topic that we discuss in another article.

-The Merovingian is the ancient serpent – who once had “good qualities.”
-And just as the latter’s first encounter was with a woman in a garden, so will his final one be.
-Only this ‘woman’ is the progeny of the first … and more.
+The Merovingian represents the concept of the ancient serpent – who once had “good qualities.”
+And just as the latter’s first encounter was with a woman, so will his final one be.
+Only this ‘woman’ isn’t exactly the human kind.
+We are speaking of Sati who will return.